 Test the quality of finished wine and ensure the quality is maintained at the time of storing in bottles

 Conduct and lead wine tastings events and represent the organisation at the local/regional level

 Control inventory and devise creative solutions to deal with shortages

 Identify wine flavours and suggest ideas to enhance production

 Lead wine tours, and advise tourists about different aspects of wine

 3. Winemaker Skills

-Being a winemaker isn’t a glamorous job and demands long days, persistence to handle Mother Nature, devotion to hygiene, and attention to detail.
+Being a winemaker isn't a glamorous job.
+It demands long days, persistence to handle Mother Nature, devotion to hygiene, and attention to detail.